ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

   strength, thus they are uniform (and have uniform knot vectors).
 - If this is not desired, then non-uniform NURBS with non-uniform knots must be considered.

 In ``ARTIST``, we only apply uniform NURBS.
-However, to complete the tutorial, we should also understand how to create non-uniform NURBS.
+However, for completeness, we should also understand how to create non-uniform NURBS.

 Knots